 Change Your Approach

 Results of many studies highlight the need of taking breaks every 90-120 minutes during work.
-Likewise, long breaks are necessary too; which can be either weekly, monthly, quarterly or yearly.
+Likewise, long breaks are necessary too; which can be either weekly, monthly, quarterly, or yearly.

 Have a Perspective

-You may consider searching for jobs extremely important, and yes, there is nothing wrong about it.
+You may consider searching for jobs extremely important, and yes, there is nothing wrong with it.
 But a cold truth is that it is still less important than many other aspects of your life.
 In fact, for many job seekers, several things can be way more important than a career search.

 Building a strategy along with planning your job search is the only way to do away with job seekers’ burnout.
-Creating a perfect balance between your job search, social engagement and personal life can remarkably help you stay productive and pacific during job hunt.
+Creating a perfect balance between your job search, social engagement and personal life can remarkably help you stay productive and pacific during the job hunt.

 Make use of this time to improve yourself personally and professionally as well as to invest in family and friends.
-Remember that more you will remain positive, faster you will be able to land your dream job.
+Remember that the more you will remain positive, the faster you will be able to land your dream job.